dharam-gfx/MyBlog/README.md

 - **react-redux**: Connects React components to the Redux store.
 - **react-router-dom**: Enables routing and navigation in your app.
 - **react-toastify**: Provides toast notifications for user feedback.
+- **Tailwind CSS**: A utility-first CSS framework that helps you build responsive and efficient designs.

 # Blog App Environment Variables